Men's Health Screening

 The annual event features free on-site prostate cancer risk stratification and screening, including prostate-specific antigen (PSA) and digital rectal exam (DRE), as well as screenings for hypertension, obesity, diabetes, and HIV/Hepatitis C. Local community organizations also attend the event to provide attendees with valuable information and resources that could help improve their health outcomes.

-Participants with concerning findings, as a result of MHI screening, are provided with a Patient Navigator that will ensure they are introduced to care and have an established medical home to address their health concerns.
-After attending a Men's Health Screening in 2017, Robert Dixon learned he had cancer.
-Learn more.
+Participants with concerning findings, as a result of MHI screening, are provided with a Patient Navigator that will ensure they are engaged in to care and have an established medical home to address their health concerns.

 For more information on the Men's Health Screening, please contact 919.684.0409.